clairemo22/sleep_health_GWAS/README.md

 Genome-wide association study on 3 multivariate sleep health factors

-Paper is currently in preparation for submission, and has been submitted as part of my doctoral dissertation.
+Paper is currently in submission, and has been published as part of my doctoral dissertation.